Skip to main content

 Implementation Reference

-• The handler function that executes the GraphQL query, parses it, checks for mutations, sends the request to the endpoint, and returns the formatted response or error.
+• The main handler function that parses the GraphQL query, checks for mutations, merges headers, executes the fetch request to the endpoint, handles errors, and returns formatted results or errors.

 const queryGraphqlHandler = async ({ query, variables, headers }: any) => { try { const parsedQuery = parse(query); const isMutation = parsedQuery.definitions.some( (def: any) => def.kind === "OperationDefinition" && def.operation === "mutation", ); if (isMutation && !env.ALLOW_MUTATIONS) { return { isError: true, content: [ { type: "text", text: "Mutations are not allowed unless you enable them in the configuration.
 Please use a query operation instead.", }, ], }; } } catch (error) { return { isError: true, content: [ { type: "text", text: `Invalid GraphQL query: ${error}`, }, ], }; } try { const toolHeaders = headers ?
 JSON.parse(headers) : {}; const allHeaders = { "Content-Type": "application/json", ...env.HEADERS, ...toolHeaders, }; let parsedVariables = null; if (variables) { if (typeof variables === 'string') { parsedVariables = JSON.parse(variables); } else { parsedVariables = variables; } } const response = await fetch(env.ENDPOINT, { method: "POST", headers: allHeaders, body: JSON.stringify({ query, variables: parsedVariables, }), }); if (!response.ok) { const responseText = await response.text(); return { isError: true, content: [ { type: "text", text: `GraphQL request failed: ${response.statusText}\n${responseText}`, }, ], }; } const rawData = await response.json(); const data = rawData; if (data.errors && data.errors.length > 0) { return { isError: true, content: [ { type: "text", text: `GraphQL errors: ${JSON.stringify(data.errors, null, 2)}`, }, ], }; } return { content: [ { type: "text", text: JSON.stringify(data, null, 2), }, ], }; } catch (error) { return { isError: true, content: [ { type: "text", text: `Failed to execute GraphQL query: ${error}`, }, ], }; } };